 A quote that resonates with me when I think about feedback by Thomas A. Edison, “ I had not failed I have just found 10, … Read the rest

 One of the big things about setting goals is that people don’t dream big enough.
 They sit back and wonder what is possible for them.
 Tony Robbins said, “Setting goals is the first step in turning the invisible into visible.”

 One of the things you need to do is really decide what it is that you really want.
-What I have found when I work with individuals that they have never stopped long enough to take time for themselves, “You … Read the rest
+What I have found when I work with individuals that they have never stopped long enough to take time for themselves, “You know what, … Read the rest

 Stop Complaining, Making Excuses, and Blaming Others – It is Time to OWN it!!

 We will be looking at the situations in life where you want to point fingers at people or you want to say it was not my fault.
 If you look around you at the choices you have made or some of the outcomes you have had, you need to look around and ask yourself, “What part did I have in this”

 I had no control; it happened to me.
 Take a different approach by … Read the rest

 The thought of competing in a triathlon can be very daunting if you have never swam, rode a bike, or went for a run.
 You may even wonder if you have what it takes to compete in a triathlon.
 Triathlons are one of those sports that people all shapes and sizes with varying levels of ability can compete in.
 The race is your race.
 Your journey.

 Everyone has their own reasons for participating in a triathlon: to decrease blood pressure, to stay in shape, to lose weight, or to do something that not many people do.
 The list can go … Read the rest